6 Facts About Fake News In The 2016 Election

 It does, however, show on a basic level that millions of people interacted with these kinds of stories.

-3) ...but it appears a small share of people read large share of the fake news
+3) ...but it appears a small share of people a read large share of the fake news

 Only an estimated 10 percent of Americans account for nearly 60 percent of visits to fake news sites, according to that study from Princeton's Guess and his co-authors.
 Not only that, but that 10 percent is the 10 percent of people with the "most conservative information diets."